 Disorder Contained: A Theatrical Examination of Madness, Prison and Solitary Confinement

-Our panel of academics, artists, and a consultant psychiatrist are delighted to answer your questions on the underpinning research for Disorder Contained and its relevance to today’s prisons.
+Our panels comprising academics, artists, consultant psychiatrists, prison reformers and more were delighted to answer questions on the underpinning research for Disorder Contained and its relevance to today’s prisons.

 Peter Cann is a writer and director who works across a range of forms from small scale touring theatre to opera and large scale, site specific performance.
 His work with Talking Birds includes the other two parts of The Asylum Trilogy: The Trade in Lunacy and A Malady Of Migration.
 He directed the operas Troy Story and Ant and Cleo on which Talking Birds collaborated with The Orchestra of The Swan and children from special and mainstream schools.
 The music for all of these shows was written by Derek Nisbet, with whom Peter also collaborated on Taking Flight - the story of Frank Whittle and Twinsong with Volgograd Children’s Orchestra.
 He is an associate artist with UK companies Absolute Theatre and Centric Theatre and has worked for Birmingham Rep, The Welsh National Opera and Pentabus Theatre.